 View tool: Get Your Next Tech Purchase Right With Gartner BuySmart™

-Mbula Schoen, senior research analyst at Gartner, believes that the best type of PMO is one that is tailored to support organizational needs at a level the organization can embrace and from which it can realize benefit.
+There is no standard or template for determining the type of PMO PPM leaders should set up.
+The best type of PMO is one that is tailored to support organizational needs at a level the organization can embrace and from which it can realize benefit.

-Although there is no “one size fits all” PMO, Gartner has identified four broad PMO “styles” that are most prevalent in enterprises today:
+Although there is no “one size fits all” PMO, Gartner has identified four types of PMOs.

-Popular in enterprises with distributed, business-centric project ownership, the activist PMO takes a broad view and enabling approach as opposed to a controlling approach.
-Typically, it has a view of incoming project demand, and supports decision makers by analyzing business cases for alignment and risk; that is, the PMO vets business cases and project proposals.
+Popular in organizations with distributed, business-centric project ownership, the activist PMO takes a broad view and enabling approach as opposed to a controlling approach.
+Typically, it has a view of incoming project demand, and supports decision makers by analyzing business cases for alignment and risk.
+Essentially, the PMO vets business cases and project proposals.
 This broad view provides a project portfolio dashboard of the status of all projects that it maintains, and oversight so that when projects in the dashboard go “red,” it might suggest or solicit remedies.